 [ Note: DVD Beaver’s comparison of the old DVD and the new Blu-ray shows a duller image, that appears to have been slightly stretched.
 But is it?
 The Blu-ray is indeed darker and duller, and it does have the green tinge described by Gary Tooze.
 I flipped back and forth between the BD and my TCM widescreen recording.
 The compressed TCM recording looks brighter but also blown out with less detail.
 I’ve seen a studio 35mm print of this picture, and I don’t remember it having a high-contrast appearance.
 Is the duller image a problem, or is it actually a more accurate approximation of the film’s original look?

 I didn’t notice the stretching until tipped off by DVD Beaver, so I went and checked myself.
 I still don’t notice it — not that it isn’t there, but it just doesn’t stand out away from the comparison at Beaver.
 Some of that apparent wideness is because the BD image is so much bigger than the DVD.
 I’m just as ready to believe that the DVD scan might have been squeezed.
 I say this because I see round objects in the Blu-ray that look perfectly round.
 Check out the large engine cowling on the B-25 bomber turning toward us when the Drs.
 Medford arrive.
 Is the stretching really there, or is the DVD squeezed?
 This is something the Theakstons or Furmaneks could check out, if they had prints to reference.
 Before the comparison, I was perfectly pleased; I watched the entire show and thought it looked fine.
-Note that I am not contradicting DVD Beaver’s careful assessment.
-The frame comparisons offered by that page provide a great service to disc buyers. ]
+Note that I am not contradicting DVD Beaver’s careful assessment. ]

 The four discs in the set retain most of the extras produced for the old DVDs.
 Kong only had a blurry vintage trailer; it’s been carried over, as have original trailers for the other three.
 Joe keeps the commentary with ILM effects supervisor Ken Ralston and Ray Harryhausen, with input from Terry Moore.
 Ditto for the Harryhausen-Chiodo brothers featurette, and a brief piece where Ray introduces us to the Mighty Joe armature.
 After forty years of dodging technical questions, it’s great that Harryhausen lived long enough to see his work so strongly appreciated, and was willing to share a few of his secrets.